 I'm still perfecting the chocolate meringue, which is why it hasn't made its way to the blog.
 Low sugar baking is tricky, and meringue definitely relies on sugar, so it has been an uphill battle.

 Our turkey, however, turned out great!
-We don’t go to any great lengths, as far as brining or the like, we just stuff and bake!
+We don't go to any great lengths, as far as brining or the like, we just salt and bake!

 WHAT TO DO WITH LEFTOVER TURKEY?

 With the leftover turkey, I decided to use it in a casserole I've been making for years...quite literally, about ten years now.

 It's a great way to get a healthy and delicious meal all in one, especially when you have leftover meat to use and various vegetables about to go bad.

 There's no sauce or dominant flavor from any particular spice blend, it simply relies on the combination of rice, vegetables, chicken (or turkey), and a light topping of cheese.

 I typically made this with leftover chicken, but instead used my remaining turkey pieces from Thursday, and it turned out fantastic!

 Over the years, I've varied the vegetables, including such ones as celery, chard, okra, kale...pretty much anything that needed to get used!
 I've also employed quinoa in lieu of brown rice, which is a nice change when I'm craving it.

 I use the cheeses that I tolerate best, like yogurt and raw or mild cheddars, but if you're in the mood for spice, pepperjack might be nice!
 White cheddar and parmesan is a good combo too.

 Some of the directions below are 'loose' in terms of actual measurements, but this casserole isn't picky.
 Keep in mind your personal tastes and increase or decrease ingredients as you like.
 This really is a versatile dish and an economic one at that!